Caracas helicopter incident: Attacks

 Attorney General Luisa Ortega Díaz had recently defected from the Bolivarian government, condemning its response to the 2017 Venezuelan protests and its plan to rewrite the 1999 constitution drafted by President Maduro's predecessor, Hugo Chávez.
 The pro-Maduro Supreme Tribunal had convened to judge matters involving Ortega Díaz.
 The judicial body approved motions to ban Ortega from leaving the country, to freeze her assets and to relieve her of her duties, transferring her prosecutorial powers to ombudsman Tarek William Saab, who had close ties to President Maduro.

 On 27 June 2017, Maduro stated that if his government were to fail, he and his supporters would use force to reestablish the Venezuelan government.

 That afternoon, a video was released showing men with assault rifles flanking Óscar Pérez, who was a film actor and CICPC investigator (Venezuela's criminal investigation agency); men in the video stated "We are nationalists, patriots, and institutionalists.
 This fight is not with the rest of the state forces, it is against the tyranny of this government."
-Pérez was later seen piloting a CICPC helicopter over the Baruta Municipality.
+Pérez was later seen piloting a MBB Bo 105 helicopter of the CICPC over the Baruta Municipality.
 Blank firearm cartridges were fired near the Interior Ministry building to draw attention to his message—a banner on the helicopter read "350 Liberty", a reference to Article 350 of the Constitution of Venezuela, which states that "The people of Venezuela ... shall disown any regime, legislation or authority that violates democratic values, principles and guarantees or encroaches upon human rights".